kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

     -- Existence checks
     COUNT(CASE WHEN EXISTS (
-        SELECT 1 FROM Orders o WHERE o.e.EmployeeID = e.EmployeeID AND o.IsActive = 1
+        SELECT 1 FROM Orders o WHERE o.EmployeeID = e.EmployeeID AND o.IsActive = 1
     ) THEN 1 END) AS EmployeesWithOrders,

     -- Range and pattern matching